royqh1979/PyEasyGraphics/docs/tutorials/11_image.rst

 2. set drawing target to "img"
 3. draw a bus to "img" (the drawing target)
 4. set drawing target back to the graphics window
-5. copy the content on "img" to the graphics window's different portions.
+5. copy the content on "img" to the graphics window's different positions.

 .. code-block:: python